 Disclosure: I may receive commissions for purchases made through links in this post.

-When you are deciding to work and homeschool chances are you are doing one of two things:
+When you are deciding to juggle both your career and homeschooling your kids, chances are you are doing one of two things:

 - Adding homeschooling to a full schedule, or

 When I returned to working outside the home and set about juggling homeschooling and working I oddly thought in my “homeschool” nothing would need to change.

 Your house is destroyed, you need groceries, and you can’t remember the last time you tasted food never mind actually ate?

 Maybe you are comparing your “before working/homeschooling” life to now.
 You’ve got a new part-time job, withdrew a child from public school.
 Nothing else in your schedule has changed.

 You go to bed at the same time.
 You wake at the same time.